MTrage/Borg-BackUP-GUI/README.md

 ## For the creation of Borg BackUP GUI (++ the required packages).

     qmake && make

+## Make BORG-BackUP GUI executable
+If you just want to have a quick look at "BORG BackUP GUI" and start the /bin/BORG-BackUP-GUI, you have to make the file executable with:

+    chmod +x bin/BORG-BackUP-GUI

 ## There are 2 ways to start BORG BackUP GUI